Vardoge/synq-getting-started/README.md

      * For more details and examples read [here](https://en.wikipedia.org/wiki/Psychological_safety)

  * __Communication__ - Communication can take many forms, but its important that we always be communicating at Synq.
 Without communication none of this is possible.
-The only claus here is that we don't want to be jerks, if you are feeling upset please take time to construct your narrative before sharing it (see psychological safety).
+The only clause here is that we don't want to be jerks, if you are feeling upset please take time to construct your narrative before sharing it (see psychological safety).
 Some examples:
       * Creating PRs.
       * Writing documentaiton.
       * Communicating in person or online.